Inside The World's Most Extraordinary Adventure Trips: Based On A True Story - Full-Time Travel

 The creative team at Based On A True Story plan opulent fantasy-filled trips for the world’s wealthiest people, costing millions of dollars...

-It’s a new year with new escapades on the horizon.
-This January, Full-Time Travel is exploring what it means to travel adventurously, and how trips that involve an element of the unexpected or unpredictable can create some of our most magical travel memories and meaningful moments.
+This year, Full-Time Travel is exploring what it means to travel adventurously, and how trips that involve an element of the unexpected or unpredictable can create some of our most magical travel memories and meaningful moments.

 When I first heard about the travel company Based On A True Story I was spellbound.
 Aimed at serving the world’s most affluent and discerning travelers, it specializes in trips that go above and beyond a typical luxury experience, creating quests and expeditions that involve once-in-a-lifetime encounters, surprise twists and sometimes the construction of entire fantasy worlds complete with casts of characters.
 Those who travel with Based On A True Story essentially become the star in their own hero’s journey.